 After visiting Frisch’s Big Boy a few times, I was saddened and excited to hear about a historical museum.
 Why saddened?
-I just missed visiting it which means I need to plan another road trip to drop in for a visit.
+I just missed seeing it, which means I need to plan another road trip to drop in for a visit.

 I grew up eating at Bob’s Big Boy out of Glendale, California.
 Whenever my family would visit my grandmother and aunt, it was a must-stop.

 The last time I ate there in the late 1990s, I was sorely disappointed.
 The real problem is that the nostalgia for such a place can sometimes overwhelm that.

 I visited a Frisch’s Big Boy in Lexington, Kentucky, a few years back.
-Then a few days later on the same trip I ate at another in Cincinnati, Ohio.
+Then a few days later, on the same trip, I ate at another in Cincinnati, Ohio.
 This time everything was as I had hoped for, excellent.

 Oh, and I know you’re thinking about the tartar sauce on the Super Big Boy.
 I’m ecstatic to say it worked when I was 100% sure it wouldn’t!

 Read below to see the full press release about the Big Boy Museum opening.